BukGet/api/docs/PACKAGING_README.md

 2. Create 3 folders named `plugins`, `lib`, and `etc` within the `package` folder.

-3. Place your plugin binary in the "plugins" folder.
+3. Place your plugin binary in the `plugins` folder.
 Any information in this location will be automatically overwritten on upgrades, so it is not recommended to put any config files in here.

-4. Place any configuration information you want to be dropped into a new installation into the "etc" folder.
+4. Place any configuration information you want to be dropped into a new installation into the `etc` folder.
 Any files that exist here will first be checked to see if they exist before being dropped in.

-5. Any libraries that you need should be placed in the "lib" folder.
-Just as with the "etc" folder if a library exists it will not be overwritten.
+5. Any libraries that you need should be placed in the `lib` folder.
+Just as with the `etc` folder if a library exists it will not be overwritten.

 6. Zip up the contents of the `package` folder so that the package folder does not exist in the zip file.